 What you’ll end up with are simple plans to follow, but depending on your ambitions, this may be a more or less realistic endeavour.
 Bear in mind that a small project will be easier to achieve: in general, the more you upscale the more complex it becomes to build.

-An Irish-made small-scale example is the ‘EconoSpace’ (‘economical space’) which are quick build designs that come in a range of sizes, between 10m2 and 25m2.
-You can not only build it yourself, but easily and quickly!
+An Irish-made small-scale example is Peter Cowman‘s EconoSpace (Economical Space) which are quick build designs that come in a range of sizes, between 10sqm and 25sqm.
+You can not only build it yourself, but easily and quickly.

 The EconoSpace structure is made of a timber frame (floor, roof, walls) and has been designed to be easy to build and compatible with a wide range of walling, roofing and flooring materials.
 The building fabric serves multiple purposes including weatherproofing, insulation, thermal mass, providing access and light to the internal space, as well as allowing air transfer for ventilation.